UK Index Funds – A Guide for expats

 There are a wealth of investor indices to choose from.

-As already mentioned, the most recognised UK stock market index is the FTSE100.
+As touched on above, the most recognised UK stock market index is the FTSE100.

 Commonly termed ‘the Footsie,“ this index tracks the 100 largest public companies by market capitalisation that trade on the London Stock Exchange (LSE).

-And in fact the name comes from combining LSE with the Footsie’s original parent company, the Financial Times.
+And in fact did you know the name comes from combining LSE with the Footsie’s original parent company, the Financial Times.

 FT = Financial Times / SE = Stock Exchange.